Spring is just around the corner. Thus, it’s time to lose those extra pounds from the winter season for many people.

 More and more, many of us see changing daily routines as a new key to losing excess weight.

-Burning off pesky pounds instead of in the gym in everyday life sounds downright flattering.
-That’s why I’m taking a closer look at what it means to increase NEAT today.
+Burning off pesky pounds instead of in the gym in everyday life sounds flattering.
+That’s why I’m looking closer at what it means to increase NEAT today.

 What Is Non-Exercise Activity Thermogenesis (NEAT)?

 When it comes to fitness, NEAT doesn’t mean tidy.

 The acronym NEAT stands for Non-Exercise Activity Thermogenesis.

 This concept is best described as the energy consumed by activities that do not include sleeping, eating, or exercising (Levine 20021).

 Since this still sounds a bit abstract, we better look at simple examples that make the concept more tangible.

 Activity thermogenesis without exercise includes simple, often unplanned, or unconscious activities of daily living, such as: